GraphtyLove/caching_redis_python/README.md

 A lot of users started to use your API.
 Each time a user send a sentence, you need to load you model and perform a prediction.

 That starts to be heavy and slow.
-You analyse your API logs and you notice that 50% of the sentences are very common.
+You analyse your API logs, and you notice that 50% of the sentences are very common.

 You could either spend more money on powerful servers or use cache.